jeffyjkang/survey-backend/readme.md

 }
 ```

-get surveys/:id, retreives a survey by id,
+Get surveys by id, retreives a survey by id, used to take a survey <br/>
 endpoint: /surveys/1
 ```
 {